Earthquakes on May 8, 2026

 3.4 km---✓ ReviewedUSGS →

-The USGS recorded this magnitude 2.2 earthquake 123 km SE of King Cove, Alaska at 23:43 UTC on May 8, 2026.
+At 23:43 UTC on May 8, 2026, a magnitude 2.2 tremor occurred 123 km SE of King Cove, Alaska.
 At a depth of just 3.4 km, this was a very shallow event, close enough to the surface that modest magnitudes can produce significant local shaking.
 The event was offshore — common for earthquakes along subduction zones and transform plate boundaries.
-Geolocation places the event at 54.248°N, -161.020°E. The solution has been reviewed by a USGS seismologist and is considered finalized.
+The epicenter is at 54.248°, -161.020°.
+The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M2.2 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-05-08